 How Mobile SEO is Different

-Optimizing for mobile devices requires many of the same best practices of desktop SEO.
+Optimizing for mobile devices requires many of the same best practices of desktop SEO (if you need a refresher on the basics of SEO, check out our What's SEO article).
 But mobile search results are much more variable than desktop searches, because they are influenced by an additional set of factors.

 Things like page organization, user location, operating system, screen size, and more impact what content receives a top ranking.
 The interaction of these variables means that search engine crawling, indexing, and ranking processes differ between devices.
 Mobile SEO provides a framework to succeed on any device.
 But first, it’s important to know what differs between desktop and mobile, and how those differences impact search results.

 Here’s where they diverge:

 - What differs most between desktop and mobile SEO is the layout of the Search Engine Results Pages (SERP).
 Because mobile phones are smaller than desktop screens, Google doesn’t have enough room for 2 columns.
 This means that anything on the right side of a desktop search result will stack above or below the organic search results, and fewer results will show on the first page—this is especially true for paid listings (pay-per-click results).
 Also, the Knowledge Graph panel is displayed at the top of mobile SERPs—this is the block of content that answers a web query with summarized information so you don’t have to click on any links.
 Similarly, Landmarks, Things to Do, and Google My Business results surface at the top of mobile SERPs.
 This attractive, highly interactive content pushes search results further down on the page.
 However on desktop, it’s to the right of results.